Vaccination & Testing

 • Getting vaccinated if you are at increased risk for infection

-What do I do if I was exposed to Monkeypox or if I start to have symptoms of Monkeypox?
+What do I do if I was exposed to Mpox or if I start to have symptoms of Mpox?

 What type of treatment is available for it at The Damien Center or healthcare provider?